 In 2009, Xerclear® (Zoviduo®) was approved for the treatment of labial herpes.
-The marketing rights to Xerclear® in the USA, Canada and Mexico were divested in 2010.
-The rights in Europe and the rest of the world have been outlicensed to GlaxoSmithKline, with the exception of China, where Medivir has out-licensed the rights to Shijiazhuang Yuanmai Biotechnology Co Ltd. (SYB), and Israel and South America where Medivir has retained the rights.
+The marketing rights to Xerclear® in the USA, Canada and Mexico were divested in 2010, while the corresponding rights in Europe and the rest of the world have been out-licensed to GlaxoSmithKline, with the exception of China, where Medivir in 2020 out-licensed the rights to Shijiazhuang Yuanmai Biotechnology Co Ltd. (SYB), and Israel and South America where Medivir has retained the rights.

-Medivir receives royalties on Xerclear®/ (Zoviduo®) sales from GlaxoSmithKline.
+Medivir receives royalties on Xerclear®/(Zoviduo®) sales from GlaxoSmithKline.
 In addition, Medivir would receive milestones when Zoviduo® is approved as an over the counter product in new markets.